mate-desktop/mate-desktop.org/README.md

 ## Python 2.7

-Nikola is being power by Poython 2.7 and some additional packages were required on the server.
+Nikola is being power by Python 2.7 and some additional packages were required on the server.

     sudo apt-get install python2.7-dev libfreetype6-dev libjpeg8-dev libxslt1-dev libxml2-dev libyaml-dev